polyaxon/polyaxon/site/docs/intro/passing-params/with-args.md

 ```

-One thing that you will notice is that Polyaxon will track the input and will show it in the UI and the CLI:
+You can also notice that Polyaxon will track the input and will show it in the UI and the CLI:

 ```bash
 polyaxon ops get -uid UUID